 How I Discovered the Top 10 Benefits of Private Tutoring

 Hi.
-My name is Bec.
+My name is Becton.
 I'm a 43 year old stay at home father who loves his kids and is very involved in their education.
 I believe education is important.
 I believe a good education is one of the greatest blessings you can provide your children.
-I graduated with a bachelor's degree in International Relations in 1998 and went on to complete an MBA in Marketing and Finance a few years later.
-That's me in the picture above with my son Jaron (to the right) and my daughter Emma (to left).
-We're attending Jaron's kindergarten graduation.
+I graduated with a bachelor's degree in International Relations from Brigham Young University in 1998.
+That's me in the picture above with my son Jaren (to the right) and my daughter Emma (to left).
+We're attending Jaren's kindergarten graduation.

 Fast forward six years.
-Jaron is now 11 years old.
+Jaren is now 11 years old.
 He's starting sixth grade and he's struggling.
 This story is about him.

 When I confronted him he confided that he just didn't like school anymore.
 So I dug deeper.
 "What is it about school you don't like anymore?"
 He said it was hard, there was too much to do, he couldn't keep up and he just wasn't as smart as the other kids in the class.
 Try as I might to help him get caught up and motivated, he resisted my help and continued to struggle.
 He'd get particularly frustrated whenever I would try to help him work his math problems.
 I was making little progress.

 I met with his teacher to discuss what might be done to help my son and she asked me if I had ever considered hiring a private tutor.
 I told her that my son was bright.
 He didn't have any trouble understanding the subject matter, he just wasn't motivated.
 How would a tutor help?
 She said, "I think you'd be surprised."
 So I gave it a try.
 What could it hurt?

 1. Tutors Aren't Teachers.
 Tutors Aren't Parents.